PixarAnimationStudios/ruby-jss/lib/jss/webhooks/README.md

 working with JSS Webhook events, and a simple http server, based on Sinatra and Webrick, for handling those events.

+You do not need to be a Ruby programmer to make use of this framework!
+"Event Handlers" can be written in any language and used by the web server included with the module.
+See _Event Handlers_ and _The Server_  below for more info.

 JSSWebHooks is still in early development.
 While the basics seem to work, there's much to do before it can be released in the ruby-jss gem.